KazuhitoT/lance/docs/src/guide/tokenizer.md

 # Tokenizers

-Currently, Lance has built-in support for Jieba and Lindera.
+Currently, Lance has built-in support for Jieba, Lindera and SentencePiece.
 However, it doesn't come with its own language models.
-If tokenization is needed, you can download language models by yourself.
+If tokenization is needed, you can download or train language models by yourself.
 You can specify the location where the language models are stored by setting the environment variable LANCE_LANGUAGE_MODEL_HOME.
 If it's not set, the default value is